-The Academy of Medical Sciences, the Thai Academy of Science and Technology, and Thailand’s National Center for Genetic Engineering and Biotechnology are convening a virtual policy workshop on antimalarial drug resistance in Southeast Asia on 28-29 October 2020.Ongoing
+The Academy of Medical Sciences, the Thai Academy of Science and Technology, and Thailand’s National Center for Genetic Engineering and Biotechnology held a virtual policy workshop on antimalarial drug resistance in Southeast Asia on 28-29 October 2020.Ongoing

 Addressing the threat of antimalarial drug resistance to malaria elimination in Southeast Asia

-The Academy of Medical Sciences, the Thai Academy of Science and Technology, and Thailand’s National Center for Genetic Engineering and Biotechnology are convening a virtual policy workshop on antimalarial drug resistance in Southeast Asia on 28-29 October 2020.
+The Academy of Medical Sciences, the Thai Academy of Science and Technology, and Thailand’s National Center for Genetic Engineering and Biotechnology held a virtual policy workshop on antimalarial drug resistance in Southeast Asia on 28-29 October 2020.